A guide to life in Sweden

 Well no. As we all know all stereotypes are just that - stereotypes.
 We might not be the chattiest of people, but we’re friendly and helpful – and we are very keen to practice our English.
 Almost all films are subtitled, so other languages play a central role in our consumption of pop culture.
 In general Swedes –particularly those in the major cities – have extremely well-developed feelers when it comes to detecting “what’s new”.
 That applies to most things: from clothes and design to food and drink.
 We are keen travelers and we aren’t afraid to be inspired by the rest of the world, picking out the best bits and incorporating them into our own lifestyle.

 Because we are very open-minded, Sweden is a great nation in terms of innovation, particularly considering our relatively small population.
 Start-up rates are high and the strong industrial history provides a great labor market for business-oriented engineers.
 Most larger IT and technology employers are situated in or close to Stockholm.
 We cooperate with top schools all over the world and are a member of the prestigious CEMS networks.
 And, above all, we have a close relationship with your future employers and believe in getting your business feet wet early on.
-At the SSE, you can expect a close encounter with business reality with everything from guest lecturers, trainee programs and research networks.
-No wonder 27 percent of the board members of companies listed on OMX30 have a background at the SSE.
-In other words, we shape the leaders of tomorrow.
+At SSE, you can expect a close encounter with business reality with everything from guest lecturers, trainee programs and research networks.
+Of the top 30 Swedish companies on the OMX Stockholm, more than 90% have at least one SSE alum in their Board of Directors and Executive Management team.
+Our alumni have indeed a strong impact the world and our mission is to shape the leaders of tomorrow.

 The “Handels” power house